 On successful completion of this level 7 (Masters level) module, you will be able to:

-• critically evaluate biomedical data in the investigation and diagnosis of disease and discuss the origin and effects of an abnormal biochemical profiles
+• critically evaluate biomedical data in the investigation and diagnosis of disease and discuss the origin and effects of abnormal profiles.

 Learning and Teaching